-- 1. To introduce the concept of virtual instrumentation - To develop basic VI programs using loops, case structures etc. including its 2.
+- 1. To introduce the concept of virtual instrumentation - 2.
+To develop basic VI programs using loops, case structures etc. including its applications in image, signal processing and motion control

 After the successful completion of the course the students will be able to: